NEU-Libraries/Wordpress-DPLA-Desegregation-Search-Widget-Plugin/readme.md

 Nor do you need a DPLA API key.

 Download the plugin from https://github.com/NEU-Libraries/Wordpress-DPLA-Desegregation-Search-Widget-Plugin/archive/master.zip.
-Unzip the plugin and activate it in your admin panel.
+Upload the plugin and activate it in your admin panel.

 Then simply add the following to any Wordpress page/post: